Skip to content

 Do we need a console for our church lighting, or will presets suffice?

-For fixed-cue services (entry, sermon, hymn, blessing) presets on a small console suffice; for visiting choirs or theatrical productions a programmable console pays back within a season.
-Presets on a small console do beautifully.
-If you have visiting choirs or theatrical productions, a programmable console pays back within a season.
+For fixed-cue services (entry, sermon, hymn, blessing) presets on a small console do beautifully; for visiting choirs or theatrical productions a programmable console pays back within a season.

 What's the difference between architectural and theatrical lighting?